Skip to main content

 Written by Brittany Doohan | Reviewed by Karen Hovav, MD, FAAP

-A patient’s diagnosis can also significantly impact their family’s lives as well.
 Receiving an unexpected diagnosis is hard enough — without having to worry about all the other ways it can impact your life.
-That’s why, as part of a normal treatment regimen, patients have access to palliative care, and are encouraged to utilize it.
-Learn more about the difference between hospice and palliative care here.
+That’s why, as part of a normal treatment regimen, people with a serious medical condition can access palliative care.

 References